Contracts Guide

 type: agent_review

-source: .wave/output/implementation.md
+source: .agents/output/implementation.md

 prompt: "Review this implementation for security issues"Event Contains

 Validates that specific pipeline events occurred during step execution.
 Matches events by state and optional message substrings.
-Used in Wave's own default ontology pipelines.

 handover: